 - There cannot be more than 35 co-owners (for this purpose, a husband and wife, and all persons who acquire an interest by inheritance, are treated as one co-owner).

 - The co-owners cannot “conduct business under a common name.”
 [One would have thought they could not “conduct business” at all, irrespective of the name.
 In any event, it is not clear whether this precludes utilizing a common name for the property (e.g., for advertising or other purposes), although IRS representatives have said, orally, that was not intended.
 The co-owners, cannot, of course, file a partnership return or hold themselves out as partners for any purpose.]

-- Any sale, lease or release of the property, any negotiation or renegotiation of indebtedness secured by a blanket mortgage, the hiring of any manger, and the negotiation (or renegotiation) of any management contract, must be “by unanimous approval of the co-owners.”
+- Any sale, lease, or release of the property, any negotiation or renegotiation of the indebtedness secured by a blanket mortgage, the hiring of any manager, and the negotiation (or renegotiation) of any management contract, must be “by unanimous approval of the co-owners.”

 - For all other actions on behalf of the co-owners, the co-owners may agree to be bound by a vote of those holding more than 50% of the undivided interests in the property.